Medically reviewed by Drugs.com. Last updated on Dec 4, 2023.

 How is osteosarcoma diagnosed?

 Your healthcare provider will measure the size, location, and shape of your tumor.
-He may move your limb to see if your tumor changes with the movement.
-Your healthcare provider may feel your tumor to check if it is hard or soft, or painful when touched.
-He will check to see if the tumor has spread to other areas.
+Your provider may move your limb to see if your tumor changes with the movement.
+Your provider may feel your tumor to check if it is hard or soft, or painful when touched.
+Your provider will check to see if the tumor has spread to other areas.
 You may need any of the following:

 - A bone scan is a test that shows the tumor and other damage to the bone.
 A radioactive liquid, called a tracer, is given through an IV.
 The tracer collects in your bones so problems show up better on the monitor.